benisalla/benisalla/README.md

 ---

+Here’s a revised, simpler, and clearer version of your section:

+---

 ### 3) More About Me

 #### Professional Experiences

-- **Aritale (Jan - Jul 2024):** Developed a RAG system for legal documents in Morocco using Llama-Index and FastAPI.
+- **Aritale (Jan - Jul 2024):** I worked on a system to help lawyers quickly find information in Moroccan legal documents.
+This was done using Llama-Index and FastAPI.
-- **3D Smart Factory (2023):** Implemented NLP to analyze scientific articles and deployed object detection models on FPGA using technologies like PyTorch, YOLO, and OpenCV.
+- **3D Smart Factory (2023):** I used machine learning to understand scientific articles and built systems that can detect objects in videos, using tools like PyTorch, YOLO, and OpenCV on FPGA platforms.
-- **Technocolabs Softwares (Jun - Jul 2023):** Built a pipeline for analyzing mortgage-backed securities prepayment risk using TensorFlow and various data science tools.
+- **Technocolabs Softwares (Jun - Jul 2023):** I created a system that uses TensorFlow and other tools to predict how often people will pay off their mortgage-backed securities early.

 #### Personal Projects

-- **Tiny-ViT:** Implemented a simple Vision Transformer for image recognition using PyTorch.
+- **Tiny-ViT:** I made a simple tool that uses a Vision Transformer to recognize what's in a picture.
+This was built using PyTorch.
-- **MT-GPT:** Developed an interactive model for Q&A using transformers and LoRA.
+- **MT-GPT:** I developed a question-and-answer tool that talks back to you, using some advanced AI techniques.
-- **Anim-GAN:** Created generative models that produce images of animals using GAN structures.
+- **Anim-GAN:** I created a tool that makes new images of animals using a type of AI called GAN.

 ---